AlanAsAlways/C-Piscine-42-M-laga-Jun-2024/README.md

 ### 📚 Exams and Assignments
 Exams might seem daunting, but:
-- **Frequency**: Aim to at least not send them empty, 1 or 2 assignments done would be enough.
+- **Pushing**: Aim to at least not send them empty, 1 or 2 assignments done would be enough.
 - **Importance**: While exams are valuable, the assignments you complete are more crucial to your learning and progression (and passing the piscine as well!).

 ### 📈 Project Progression